 Victoria Falls is right on the border of Zambia and Zimbabwe, with Livingstone being the Zambia side and Vic Falls Town on the Zimbabwe side.
 The tour company that basically has a monopoly on Livingstone adventures is EXPENSIVE as HELL.
-Like, jaw-droppingly expensive (and apparently it’s not even as bad as some of the resorts!).
+Like, jaw-droppingly expensive for my backpacker budget (and apparently it’s not even as bad as some of the resorts!).
 Anything you want to do will cost at least $100, if not much more.

 During dry season one of the most popular things to do is visit the infamous ‘Devil’s Pool,’ which is a little pool right on the actual edge of Victoria Falls (over 350 feet down) that you can hang over and take a photo.
-Obviously I wanted to do that (ha) but the water levels are too high at this time of year (late March).
+Obviously I wanted to do that (ha), but the water levels are too high at this time of year (late March).

 Transfer wasn’t even included in this price (wow) so we met our taxi and got on a little boat to go to Livingstone Island, an island on the edge of the falls where David Livingstone (a British explorer) apparently stood as he laid eyes on the falls for the first time.

 Victoria Falls is what David Livingstone named the falls (after the Queen of England at the time), as the first white man to discover them.
 But, the local tribes have always called it “Mosi Oa Tunya,’ meaning ‘the smoke that thunders.’
 It was overwhelmingly apparent why it was called that, because in wet season the sheer volume of water going over the 1.7km long falls is so massive that it immediately billows back up in massive clouds of spray, that can be seen from over 20km from the falls.
 So, basically, picture a waterfall so massive and powerful that you can hardly even see it due to the spray it produces, floating up high in the air like a monsoonal cloud.